Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Case study design

 \textbf{Status-quo path shares}.
 The status-quo path shares are the inferred path choices of passengers on the incident day.
-Since all passengers using WE, NS and parallel bus lines need to tap in, the demand increases (i.e., the number of incident day tap-ins minus the mean number of normal days tap-ins) in these lines can be seen as the number of passengers choosing the corresponding path.
+During the incident period, the demand on the WE, NS, and parallel bus lines experienced an increase.
+The difference from the average demand on normal days can be seen as the number of passengers choosing the corresponding path.
 Hence, by identifying the demand increase for all nearby bus stops, we can get the number of passengers using the parallel bus, NS+Green, and WE+Brown paths for each OD pair $k$ and time interval $h$.
-However, the number of waiting passengers in the Blue line is not directly recognizable because the CTA system does not record the tap-out information.
-Hence, we approximate the proportion of waiting passengers based on the survey results \citep{rahimi2019analysis}. \citet{rahimi2019analysis} used a survival model to analyze the waiting time tolerance of CTA riders during a service disruption.
+However, the number of waiting passengers in the Blue Line cannot be directly inferred because the CTA system does not record the tap-out information.
+Hence, we approximate the proportion of waiting passengers based on survey results \citep{rahimi2019analysis}. \citet{rahimi2019analysis} used a survival model to analyze the waiting time tolerance of CTA riders during a service disruption.
 The model results provide the proportion of waiting passengers given different system recovery times.
-Therefore, the status-quo path shares are inferred as follows: \begin{itemize} \item Step 1: Given the current time interval $h$ and the incident end time $T_e$, obtain the remaining system recovery time if passengers choose to wait, based on which we can derive the proportion of waiting passengers using the results in \citep{rahimi2019analysis}. \item Step 2: For each OD pair $k$ and time interval $h$, get the number of passengers using the parallel bus, NS+Green, and WE+Brown paths based on demand increase. \item Step 3: Fix the proportion of waiting passengers obtained from Step 1, other path shares are proportional to the number of passengers using the associated paths obtained in Step 2. \end{itemize}
+Therefore, the status-quo path shares are inferred as follows: \begin{itemize} \item Step 1: Given the current time interval $h$ and the incident end time $T_e$, the remaining time until the end of the incident is $T_e - h$.
+Therefore, if passengers choose to wait, their waiting time will also be $T_e - h$.
+Based on the hazard model in \citet{rahimi2019analysis}, we can obtain the proportion of waiting passengers given the waiting time, denoted as $p_{\text{wait}}(T_e - h)$. \item Step 2: For each OD pair $k$ and time interval $h$, the number of passengers using the parallel bus, NS+Green, and WE+Brown paths can be calculated based on demand increase compared to the normal demand.
+Let the demand increase for path $r$ of OD pair $k$ at time $h$ be $DI_{hkr}$, where $r \in R_k\setminus\{r_\text{wait}\}$, $r_\text{wait}$ represents the path of waiting for the Blue Line. \item Step 3: The status quo path shares are calculated as follows: